redshadowz/GroupFinder/README.md

 ![Image](https://github.com/user-attachments/assets/6f264354-cec4-4447-b18f-42bb4bfc19b9)

-Turtle WoW effectively blocks you from whispering after ~15 whispers.
+Note: Turtle WoW only allows a /who every ~30 seconds, and blocks you from whispering to more than ~15 different players within some arbitrary period of time.